msteblu/EmployeeTracker/README.md

 This is a command-line application that provides a solution for easily managing a company's employees using node, the Inquirer package, and MySQL.
 It allows employers to view and manage different aspects of the departments, roles, and employees in their company.

-It allows users to add, delete, and view employees, roles, and departments, as well as updating roles and managers, or viewing departments budgets.
+It allows users to add, delete, and view employees, roles, and departments - as well as updating roles and managers - or viewing departments' budgets.

 ## Table of Contents
  - [Installation](#installation)